Supervised Robustness-preserving Data-free Neural Network Pruning: Conclusions

-We also observe the change in robustness preservation of a model is dependent on the utilization of its hidden units.
-In particular, the improvement of our pruning starts declining after {38\% and 25\%} units are pruned in the two models of CIFAR-10, but this phenomenon does not appear in the remaining models.
-Models \#1-\#4 are trained as fully connected MLPs, while the models of CIFAR-10 are trained as CNNs with only a small portion of their units are fully connected.
-This makes the former models contain more computationally negligible parameters than the models of CIFAR-10, and therefore the pruning of the former yields less impact on the robustness than the latter ones.
+We also observe the change in accuracy and robustness of a model is dependent on the utilization of its hidden units.
+In model \#2, the improvement of accuracy starts declining after 45\% units are pruned.
+By referring to Fig.~\ref{fig:decay}, we find that the model fidelity also starts declining at almost the same time.
+This shows that a 45\% pruning eliminates most computationally negligible parameters in model \#2 and any further model decompression would come at the expense of sacrifice of model fidelity.
+A similar phenomenon can also be observed in the robustness improvement in model \#4.
+The improvement of our pruning starts declining after 45\% units are pruned, but this phenomenon does not appear in model \#3.
+Although both models \#3 and \#4 are designed for similar tasks, i.e., MNIST and CIFAR-10, model \#3 is trained as a fully connected MLP, while model \#4 is trained as a CNN with only a small portion of its units are fully connected.
+This makes the former model contains more computationally negligible parameters than the model of CIFAR-10, and therefore the pruning of the former yields less impact on the robustness than the latter one.